-- 1 In order to be admitted to the Master of Design an applicant must have completed the Bachelor of Design or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in papers at level 7 or above.
+- In order to be admitted to the Master of Design an applicant must have completed the Bachelor of Design or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in papers at level 7 or above. - 3 An applicant may be required to submit a research proposal outline and a portfolio of work and attend a selection interview.

-- 3 To qualify for the Master of Design, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 4 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Art and Design (Honours) or the Postgraduate Certificate in Design with a B grade average must achieve a further 120 points including either a thesis or 90 point design research project. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis or the design research project may be required by the examination board to have their points reassigned to the Postgraduate Certificate in Design. - 6 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader. - 7 A student would normally be required to complete all the coursework requirements before enrolling in a thesis or the design research project.
+- 4 To qualify for the Master of Design, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - A student who is granted admission to the programme on the basis of having already completed the Bachelor of Art and Design (Honours) or the Postgraduate Certificate in Design with a B grade average must achieve a further 120 points including either a thesis or 90 point design research project. - 6 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis or the design research project may be required by the examination board to have their points reassigned to the Postgraduate Certificate in Design. - 7 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader. - 8 A student would normally be required to complete all the coursework requirements before enrolling in a thesis or the design research project.

-Structure (a)

-15 points from $\mbox{ARDN800}$ or an alternative research methods paper with the approval of the programme leader

-and 45 points from ARDN801-804, ARDN807, DESN800-806, DESN808-812
+Structure (a) 15 points from $ARDN800 \ or \ an \ alternative \ research \ methods \ paper \ with the \ approval \ of \ the \ programme \ leader$ and 45 points from ARDN801-804, ARDN807, DESN800-806, DESN808-812 and the approval of the programme leader and 75 points from ARDN801-804, ARDN807, DESN800-806,

-and

-Thesis

 120 points DESN999

-Structure (b)

-and 75 points from

-ARDN800 or an alternative research methods paper with the approval of the programme leader ARDN801-804, ARDN807, DESN800-806, DESN808-812
+15 points from ARDN800 or an alternative research methods paper with

+DESN808-812